xavierroy/4000weeks/index.markdown

 📌 Read more about [Life in Weeks by Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html).
 I adapted [the code that generated this page](https://github.com/ginatrapani/life-in-weeks) from [Buster Benson](https://busterbenson.com/life-in-weeks).

+💭 "How you regard your past influences how your future unfolds.
+You did what you needed to do at the time with what you had to work with.
+Thank goodness!
+Now you wake up knowing more." – Danielle LaPorte

 🛣️ This life and this map are a work in progress.
 I'll update it as I go.

----